kulikjak/photosifter/README.md

 The minimum version of Python runtime is 3.6 (due to the usage of f-Strings).

-Start by running `photosifter local <folder>` to sift through the images in a given folder, or run `photosifter guide` to see all modes of operation and app key bindings.
+Start by running `photosifter.py local <folder>` to sift through the images in a given folder, or run `photosifter.py guide` to see all modes of operation and app key bindings.

 ### Setting up the remote mode